Wasfia Nazreen: Early education

+College

+Nazreen went to the United States for college on her own, and at this time, she removed her family last name from all official papers.

-Nazreen received a scholarship to Agnes Scott College (ASC), a private women's college in Decatur, Georgia.
+She pursued education and received a scholarship to Agnes Scott College (ASC), a private women's college in Decatur, Georgia.
 Nazreen left Bangladesh with the intention to pursue a double major in Theatre and Aeronautical Science.
-In her first semester, Nazreen played in her university's volleyball team and toured for the NCAA (National Collegiate Athletic Association), but she dropped volleyball in third year, when she struggled to keep up with her academic grades.
+In her first semester, Nazreen played in her university's volleyball team and toured for the NCAA (National Collegiate Athletic Association), but she dropped volleyball in third year, when she struggled with her academic grades.
 By her second year, she switched to double majoring in Studio Art and Social Psychology.

+Nazreen worked many odd jobs during this time to support her education.
 Outside the university, Nazreen was involved with African Dance Theatre part-time.

-Nazreen was a distant scholar at Samye Ling College of Scotland.

 While still in college, Nazreen received a grant to go to India and research how women were using art as therapy.
-In Dharamsala, she started working with Tibetan women who had gone through torture in their lives at Chinese prisons.
+In Dharamsala, she started working with Tibetan women who had experienced torture while detained in Chinese prisons.
 She describes it as a "life-altering experience" for her where "forgiving your enemies and really embodying that principle in your day-to-day life" was something that was very new to her.
 Following graduation, she decided to quit her work in the United States and moved to the Himalayas to work with refugees.